Learnware-LAMDA/Learnware/docs/start/quick.rst

 Auto Workflow Example
 ============================

 ``Learnware Market`` also provides an auto workflow example, which includes preparing learnwares, upload and delete learnware from markets, search learnware with semantic specifications and statistical specifications.
-The users can run ``examples/workflow_by_code.py`` to try the basic workflow of ``Learnware Market``
+The users can run ``examples/workflow_by_code.py`` to try the basic workflow of ``Learnware Market``.